eaglesky/system-design/MySystemDesignReview.md

   * QPS ~ 10K: A NoSQL database like Cassandra.
   * QPS ~ (100K - 1M): A NoSQL database like like Memcached and Redis.
 https://academy.datastax.com/planet-cassandra/nosql-performance-benchmarks
+The above are just estimation for common uses.
+Actual throughput depends on the hardware usage, and also the processing time of each request/query.

+### Analysis Steps
+* Estimate scale, starting from DAU. (e.g., number of new tweets, number of tweet views, how many timeline generations per sec., etc.).
+* Estimate storage.
+* Estimate ingress and egress network bandwidth.
+And QPS.

 # Questions